The Dominoes have a special place in R&B history: if they had

 In 1962, Bruce Cloud left to make it on his own, although it didn't work out for him.
 He had a single on Outta Sight that year, at least two singles on Era (1962 and 1963), two on Motif (ca. 1963), and, after being seen as a hot up-and-comer in 1966, an LP on Capitol (California Soul in 1969).
 However, his personal life was a mess.
 He ended up working in a drug store and was estranged from his wife.
 While they were seeking counseling, he killed her and his 2-year old son in March 1971, leaving what was described as a rambling 12-page suicide note before asphyxiating himself in his car.

 This left just a trio: Billy Ward, Monroe Powell, and Milton Merle, although Monroe didn't last much longer, leaving by the end of 1962.
 In 1970, Monroe would replace Sonny Turner in the Buck Ram Platters, with whom he appeared until 1994 (when he started his own Platters group).
 From this point on, the history of the group becomes nearly impenetrable.

 In November 1962, there was a release on Ro-Zan, which was distributed by King, but a division of Billy Ward Enterprises (that's "Ro-Zan" as in "Rose Ann" Marks).
 These were old Liberty masters, mostly featuring the inevitable Jack Halloran Singers.
 Of the two released sides, "Man In The Stained Glass Window" was the whole group singing in unison, and "My Fair Weather Friend" was led by the long-departed Eddie Herring.
 The recordings on Liberty were so confused that Monroe couldn't even remember if his own voice was on the record (he did practice the songs with the group, which leads to the confusion).

-In either late 1964 or early 1965, Milton Merle, a mainstay of the Dominoes for almost a dozen years finally left.
+Around August 1965, Milton Merle, a mainstay of the Dominoes for almost a dozen years finally left.
 A small blurb had him forming his own group and soliciting names for it.
 While he could have shed a beacon on much of the later activity of the group, by the time I located him, in 2006, he was in the early stages of Alzheimer's and couldn't remember all that much.